Reading now: Outdoor work platforms & forklifts: Which machines for off-road use?

 • Check support width and basket reach

-• Mark bumps or depressions
+• Mark uneven areas or depressions

-Which factors determine operational capability?
+What factors determine operational readiness?

 • Ground pressure: The larger the contact area of the machine, the better the weight is distributed.